cattleomart/medtracker_v1_thymeleaf/README.md

 # MedTracker
 ## Description

-Web app to track and visualize the effects of medication prescriptions.
+Web app to track and visualize the effects of medication prescriptions.\

+Technologies used:
+- Spring Boot
+- DB: H2
+- Front-end: Static pages created using Thymeleaf templating engine
+- File Upload processing: Apache POI XSSF

 ## Initial setup
 On startup the project will create a folder in the users home directory H2DBs, H2 database files will be stored here.\